Agon (game): Sets

-In the Victorian era, sets were sold by wood turner Thos Sherwin, and Jacques and Son.
+In the Victorian era, sets were sold by wood turner Thos Sherwin, and Jaques and Son.

 Game tables from 18th-century France have been observed with a game board which is almost certainly Agon.

 It is now thought, however, that the Agon boards were later additions.

 Versions of Agon are published by Waddingtons Games, House of Marbles and Kruzno.

 Eugene Provenzo's Favorite Board Games You Can Make and Play gives detailed plans for making Agon sets.